nwright7/nwright7/README.md

 - Hi, I’m @nwright7

-- I am a student a Missouri Western State University
+- I am a computer science graduate from Missouri Western State University
-- I am majoring in Computer Science with a concentration of Computer Information Systems
+- I am majored in Computer Science with a concentration of Computer Information Systems

 - How to reach me :
 - email - nmw2018@gmail.com